simeonpashley/simeonpashley.github.io/_posts/2010-06-25-5-indie-games-developers.md

 Well, I've enjoyed this round up of indie game developers and all of their indie cuteness.
-I hope you show them some appreciation by dropping by to give them your feedback on their web-sites and 'official' youtube, or even in our comments as I'm sure they'll be reading.
+I hope you show them some appreciation by dropping by to give them your feedback on their web-sites and 'official' YouTube, or even in our comments as I'm sure they'll be reading.

 Is there someone you think should be in the spotlight?
 Let me know in